 When legal ebilling first started in the US, “keeping it simple” was easy to achieve.
 This is harder to do with the spread of legal ebilling around the globe and with the advent of alternate fee arrangements.

 Global eInvoicing requirements, particularly those from country tax authorities, have significantly expanded the number of data points required in a legal ebill, dramatically increasing the complexity of the legal invoice file.
 Instead of being a file that includes only the data elements that underlie the transaction, where the receiving system could reconstruct the invoice, a legal invoice file today should include all aspects of the nature of the financial transaction between the parties.

 Alternate fee agreements similarly have increased the complexity of the legal invoice file.
 Corporate professionals have devised some “creative” means of contracting for outside counsel services, and the legal invoice file must be able to support the transmission of this information.

 The end result is that legal ebilling is more complicated today than originally imagined.

 The LEDES formats support more than just legal ebilling.
-There are formats for legal budgeting, timekeeper information and out newest format to transmit IP matter information.
+There are formats for legal budgeting, timekeeper information and to transmit IP matter information.